superli3/codenavi/README.md

 I went through and manually labeled a dataset, however, depending on how the discussion around a project is formatted, it may be conducive to create an additional framework to scrape and label this data automatically.

-An additional consideration here is that you will wnat to

 ## 2) Scrape the data

 Data was scraped using the [GitHub Pull Request API](https://docs.github.com/en/rest/reference/pulls).
 From this API, several important fields were pulled from the resulting API